pbeardshear/Tycho/README.md

 Back in 1994, a small Macintosh developer named Bungie released Marathon, the first in a trilogy of first-person shooter games.
 The story of Marathon centers around a security officer (you), and a rampant Artificial Intelligence named Durandal bent on escaping the eventual end of the universe.
 In doing so, he leads an enslaved alien race in a rebellion against their captors, who originally destroyed the ship you and Durandal were aboard and enslaved one of the other AIs that was aboard the ship.
-The enslaved AIs name was Tycho.
+The enslaved AI's name was Tycho.
 Tycho doesn't figure into the story as prominently as Durandal, but whenever he does you know you are in for a treat.
 His sarcastic and witty remarks are a fine counterpoint to Durandal's more straightforward approach, a testament to the excellent writing done throughout the games.
 If you've never played a Marathon game before, you owe it to yourself to visit Aleph One (http://source.bungie.org/), a community continuation of the Marathon game engine following its release to the public in 1999.